LuxerIThink/ros2-pycharm-fix/README.md

-# Ros 2 Pycharm Intellisense Fix
+# Ros 2 Pycharm Python Hints Fix
-Solution for libraries import unresolved reference error in Pycharm with Ros 2 with/without Docker:
+Solution for unresolved reference import error in Pycharm with Ros 2 in Docker / Docker compose container.
+Easy to follow step by step solution with screenshots.
+Need Pycharm Professional.

 ## Table of contents
 * [Problem](#problem)